 As noted herein, the action would enhance fish habitat and other instream beneficial uses in Dutch Bill Creek by temporarily augmenting flows for rearing habitat for salmonids.
-Monitoring results from instream flow releases pursuant to the 2015, 2016, 2018, and 2019 TUCP Orders showed that increased summer flows consistently improved DO concentrations and reconnected pool habitat, benefitting juvenile coho salmon and steelhead survival and growth.
+Monitoring results from instream flow releases pursuant to the 2015, 2016, 2018, 2019, and 2020 TUCP Orders showed that increased summer flows consistently improved dissolved oxygen concentrations and reconnected pool habitat, benefitting juvenile coho salmon and steelhead survival and growth.

 The previous years' TUCP instream flow releases were monitored extensively.
-CSG and SCWA mapped wetted habitat and took intermittent measurements of DO and water temperature in Dutch Bill Creek downstream of the release point in September of 2015 and at weekly to biweekly intervals in the summer of 2016.
-Between May and October of 2018 and 2019, CSG and SCWA mapped wetted habitat, measured riffle crest depths, and took intermittent measurements of DO and water temperature downstream and upstream of the release point on a biweekly basis.
-Russian River Utility gathered data on water temperature and DO at the pipe outlet.
+CSG and Sonoma County Water Agency (Sonoma Water) mapped wetted habitat and took intermittent measurements of dissolved oxygen and water temperature in Dutch Bill Creek downstream of the release point in September of 2015 and at weekly to biweekly intervals in the summer of 2016.
+Between May and October of 2018 and 2019, CSG and Sonoma Water mapped wetted habitat, measured riffle crest depths, and took intermittent measurements of dissolved oxygen and water temperature downstream and upstream of the release point on a biweekly basis.
+Russian River Utility gathered data on water temperature and dissolved oxygen at the pipe outlet.
 Trout Unlimited also operated a streamflow gage at Westminster Woods, downstream of the release point.

-The monitoring showed that flow augmentation from this project improved surface flow and DO levels in Dutch Bill Creek downstream of the release and contributed to maintaining downstream rearing habitat for juvenile salmonids every year a TUCP was approved.
-Based on the positive results from previous years' flow enhancements via the TUCPs, and anticipated drying conditions in the lower reaches this year, additional flow from the project will likely provide a substantial benefit to fish again in 2020.
+The monitoring showed that flow augmentation from this project improved surface flow and dissolved oxygen levels in Dutch Bill Creek downstream of the release and contributed to maintaining downstream rearing habitat for juvenile salmonids every year a TUCP was approved.
+Based on the positive results from previous years' flow enhancements via the approved TUCPs and the anticipated onset of early drying conditions in the lower reaches of Dutch Bill Creek this year, additional flow from the project will likely provide a substantial benefit to fish again in 2021.